 RP Fiber Power is

 - an enormously versatile tool for power users,

-> - but at the same time (particularly since V6 with custom forms) also very suitable for users who are not (or not yet) experts in the field.
+- but at the same time (particularly since V8 with Power Forms) also easily usable for those who are not (or not yet) experts in the field.

->

-> It is a must-have for anyone seriously dealing with fiber devices – be it in industrial development, scientific research or in education.
+It is a must-have for anyone seriously dealing with fiber devices – be it in industrial development, scientific research or in education.
 Its user interface combines uttermost flexibility with an easy start.
 It is therefore equally well suited for efficient routine checks and for most sophisticated simulation work.